UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Do you see that we now have data from both DataFrames joined together?
+Do you see that we now have data from both data frames joined together?

 One thing to notice is that gapminder data had 25 rows, but the output of our join only had 21.